TalMizrahii/Hatchat-Web-App/README.md

 This project is a web application developed using [React](https://react.dev/) and [nodeJS](https://nodejs.org/en).

-  The is divided in to two parts; The server side, implemented in nodeJS and useing [mongoDB](https://www.mongodb.com/), and the client side, implemented using HTML, CSS, Javascript and React.
+The chat application is divided into two parts: the server-side, implemented in Node.js and utilizing [mongoDB](https://www.mongodb.com/), and the client-side, implemented using HTML, CSS, JavaScript, and React.

-  ### The Client
+  ## The Client

   In the client side, the user is browsing to the client's index page, which is the login screen of the app.